-Net loss was \$175.1 million for the year ended December 31, 2020, compared to net loss of \$19.8 million the year ended December 31, 2019.
-The increase in net loss was primarily driven by the decrease in operating and the increase in interest expense which were impacted by non-recurring expenses primarily as a result of the consummation of the Transactions, as well as the increase in the fair value adjustment to warrant liability, partially offset by favorability associated with the benefit from income taxes as described above.
+Net loss was \$161.7 million for the year ended December 31, 2020, compared to net loss of \$19.8 million for the year ended December 31, 2019.
+The increase in net loss was primarily driven by the decrease in operating income and increase in interest expense which were impacted by non-recurring expenses primarily as a result of the consummation of the Transactions, partially offset by favorability associated with the benefit from income taxes as described above.